U.S. retail sales rise in January; December revised sharply lower

 Growth estimates for the first quarter are below a 1.5 percent pace.
 The government reported last Friday that the economy created only 20,000 jobs in February, the fewest in nearly 1-1/2 years.

 Slowing job and economic growth support the Federal Reserve’s “patient” approach toward further interest rate hikes this year.

-Fed Chairman Jerome Powell reiterated the U.S. central bank’s stance on Sunday in a wide-ranging interview with CBS’s 60 Minutes news show..
+Fed Chairman Jerome Powell reiterated the U.S. central bank’s stance on Sunday in a wide-ranging interview with CBS’s 60 Minutes news show.
+Powell said the Fed did “not feel any hurry” to change the level of interest rates again..

+The dollar was trading slightly lower against a basket of currencies.
+U.S. Treasury prices fell, while stocks on Wall Street were mixed.

 In January, online and mail-order retail sales increased 2.6 percent, the biggest gain since December 2017.
 Sales at building material stores increased 3.3 percent, the most since September 2017.
 But receipts at auto dealerships tumbled 2.4 percent in January, the largest drop since January 2014, after gaining 0.3 percent in the prior month.